-Module I. What are the responsibilities of a school resource officer?
+What are the responsibilities of an SRO?

-Objective: The position of SRO continues to be one of the fastest growing areas in public law enforcement.
+The position of SRO continues to be one of the fastest growing areas in public law enforcement.
 However, a nationally recognized job description or definition does not exist for this important and visible role in the school community.
 Given the varied range of understanding, it is critical for SROs and stakeholders supporting this role to continue discussing the role and spectrum of responsibilities it can include.
-Module I provides overviews of SRO responsibilities from three different perspectives.
+The following examples provide overviews of SRO responsibilities from three different perspectives.
 Participants can discuss the similarities and differences between these perspectives.